Update: Now published!

 Chapters are invited for an edited volume, tentatively titled Positive Psychology in SLA.
-The volume, which will be edited by Tammy Gregersen (U. of Northern Iowa), Peter MacIntyre (Cape Brenton University) and Sarah Mercer (University of Graz), is to be published by Multilingual Matters.
+The volume, which will be edited by Tammy Gregersen (University of Northern Iowa; link no longer active), Peter D. MacIntyre (Cape Brenton University) and Sarah Mercer (University of Graz), is to be published by Multilingual Matters.

 The scope of the book is described as follows: